SarcevicAntonio/as-template/README.md

-# SvelteKit Library Pacakge Template
+# SvelteKit Library Package Template

-IMO some things in the default template are mssing for using sveltekits awesome package feature to publish a library with docs and demo (and tests at some point maybe?)
+IMO some things in the default template are missing for using sveltekits awesome package feature to publish a library with docs and demo (and tests at some point maybe?)

-I've this based on `create-svelte` (i.e. `npm init svelte@next`) with TS, ES Lint and Prettier plus the `npm run package` script, mdsvex for stupidly simple markdown docs and a `Build and Deploy Lib and Docs` GitHub workflow
+I've this based on `create-svelte` (i.e. `npm init svelte@next`) with TS, ES Lint and Prettier plus the `npm run package` script, mdsvex for stupidly simple Markdown docs and a `Build and Deploy Lib and Docs` GitHub workflow

 ## Developing